tomwhartung/jmws_accoutrements/doc/google/adsense.md

 # Rules

-Please follow these rules, so that code is consistent and easy to maintain!
+We *must* follow these rules, so that code is consistent and easy to maintain!

 #### Rule (1): `base.html` defines all ad blocks